PeterBaltov/ikbr-algo-trading/PHASE7_SUMMARY.md

 ## 📋 **Overview**

-Phase 7 represents the complete integration of the sophisticated strategy framework (Phases 1-6) with the existing ThetaGang portfolio management system.
+Phase 7 represents the complete integration of the sophisticated strategy framework (Phases 1-6) with the existing moneytrailz portfolio management system.
 This phase bridges the gap between the legacy wheel strategy implementation and the new multi-strategy architecture while maintaining full backward compatibility.

 ## ✅ **Implementation Status: PRODUCTION READY**